-7. Install the engine drain plug and tighten to specifications (see Section 10).
+7. Install the engine drain plug and tighten to 18 ft-lb.
 Pour the specified amount of the recommended oil in the filler hole.
 Install the oil filler cap.

 Any oil used in place of the recommended oil could cause serious engine damage.
 Do not use racing, vegetable, non-detergent, and castor-based oils.